Judean date palm

-The Judean date palm is a date palm (Phoenix dactylifera) grown in Judea.
+The Judean date palm is a date palm (Phoenix dactylifera) grown in the Southern Levant, in the historical region known as Judea, today part of the State of Israel and the West Bank.
 It is not clear whether there was ever a single distinct Judean cultivar, but dates grown in the region have had distinctive reputations for thousands of years, and the date palm was anciently regarded as a symbol of the region and its fertility.
 Cultivation of dates in the region almost disappeared after the 14th century AD from a combination of climate change and infrastructure decay but has been revived in modern times.

-In 2005, a team of scientists sprouted a preserved 2,000-year-old seed, the oldest seed germinated with human-assistance (with the claim in 2012 of a 32,000-year-old arctic flower involving fruit tissue rather than a seed).
+In 2005, a team of Israeli scientists sprouted a preserved 2,000-year-old seed, the oldest seed germinated with human-assistance.
 The palm, a male, was named Methuselah (not to be confused with a bristlecone pine tree of the same name).
 Following this success, six further preserved seeds were sprouted.

 History

-Fruit of the date palm was considered a staple food in the Judaean Desert, as it was a source of food and its tree of shelter and shade for thousands of years, and became a recognized symbol of the Kingdom of Judah.
+In the Hebrew Bible, the fruit of the date palm was considered a staple food in the Judaean Desert, as it was a source of food and its tree of shelter and shade for thousands of years, and became a recognized symbol of the Kingdom of Judah.
 It grew around the Dead Sea in the south, to the Sea of Galilee and the Hula Valley regions in the north.
-The tree and its fruit caused Jericho to become a major population center and are praised in the Hebrew Bible possibly several times indirectly, such as in Psalms (Psalms 92:12–15), "The righteous himself will blossom forth as a palm tree does", and date clusters are mentioned in the Song of Songs (Song of Songs 7:8).
+The tree and its fruit were mentioned possibly several times indirectly, such as in Psalms 92:12–15: "The righteous himself will blossom forth as a palm tree does", and date clusters are mentioned in the Song of Songs (Song of Songs 7:8).

 In ancient times, date palms were used for their supposed medicinal properties to cure many diseases and infections, promoting longevity and acting as a mild aphrodisiac.
 Modern studies have been done in an attempt to confirm their medicinal value.

 Its likeness was engraved on the shekel, the ancient Hebrew unit of currency.
 According to historical sources, Judean dates were renowned as tasting delicious.
-Already in the fifth century BC, Herodotus noted that the greatest importance of the Judean dates was that they were drier and less perishable than those from Egypt and thus suitable for storage and export, which is still an important distinction today.
+In the fifth century BC, Herodotus noted that the greatest importance of the Judean dates was that they were drier and less perishable than those from Egypt and thus suitable for storage and export.
 Pliny the Elder, a Roman naturalist of the 1st century AD, wrote that Jericho's dates were known for their succulence and sweetness, though he distinguished a considerable variety of them and discussed several different varieties by name.